Course overview

 Foundation year core modules

-This module will introduce you to the historical and contemporary development of social science disciplines and will provide examples of theoretical challenges and the ways in which research is applied in society.
-You will gain an understanding of the critical differences between disciplines and how interdisciplinary research is fostered through collaboration.
-You will also be introduced to academic standards, ethical guidelines and research protocols, personal development planning and to a range of study and transferable skills relevant to your degree course and beyond.
+You are introduced to the historical and contemporary development of social science disciplines, exploring examples of theoretical challenges and ways in which research is practically applied in society.
+Gain an understanding of both similarities and differences between disciplines, and how interdisciplinary research is fostered through collaboration.
+Explore academic standards, ethical guidelines and research protocols, personal development, and both study and transferable skills relevant to your studies and career.

 Year 1 core modules

-This module begins by examining the historical role of the enforcement of laws, within England and Wales.
-Particular attention focuses upon the historical development and contemporary role and function of policing, forensic investigation, the investigation of sudden death, the process of criminal investigation and the role of victims and witnesses.
-The module also introduces you to a range of theoretical explanations of crime and deviance.
+Examine the role of law enforcement within England and Wales, focusing on the historical development and contemporary role and function of policing, forensic investigation, the investigation of sudden death, the process of criminal investigation, and the role of victims and witnesses.
+You also explore important historical criminal investigations in England and Wales, and their significance in terms of historical investigations, plus basic theoretical explanations of crime and deviance.

 Fundamentals of the English Legal System

-Skills for successful legal study and success in either legal practice or a non-legal career are the focus of this module.
-You look at the use and sourcing of legal materials, legal research and how to tackle legal questions.
-You learn the fundamental processes of legal reasoning beginning with the doctrine of judicial precedent, followed by an examination of judicial approaches towards interpreting statute.
-You learn the key skills of the lawyer in practice, enabling you to identify and practice the necessary skills for the conduct of cases including the preparation and presentation of arguments.
+You gain the skills for success in legal study and practice, including the use and sourcing?of legal materials, legal research, how to tackle legal questions and the processes of legal reasoning such as the doctrine of judicial precedent and judicial approaches towards interpreting statute.
+Consider some of the key skills of the lawyer in practice, enabling you to practice for the conduct of cases including the preparation and presentation of arguments.

 Year 2 core modules

-In this module you are provided with an opportunity to develop a critical knowledge and understanding of the nature and purpose of the criminal law, the basic elements of a crime, and a variety of specific criminal offences and defences.
-You will also develop a detailed and critical understanding of the rules and regulations which impact on the modern investigation of crime, with a particular focus on human rights.
+Develop a critical understanding and knowledge of the nature and purpose of criminal law.
+Consider the basic elements of a crime, and a variety of criminal offences and defences.
+You also develop a detailed and critical understanding of the rules and regulations impacting on crime investigation, human rights and policing decisions.
+Through critical thinking, you examine professional situations and scenarios demonstrating your knowledge of powers, legislation and authorised professional practice.

 Final-year core modules